 1 tsp vanilla

+Preheat oven to 350F.
 Combine flour and sugar in a mixing bowl.
 Cut in butter.
 Mix until crumbly.

 Grease a 9" x 13" cake pan and put in a piece of parchment paper.

-Bake in a preheated 350F degree oven for 10-12 minutes.
+Bake in the preheated 350F degree oven for 10-12 minutes.
 Cool for 5 minutes and smooth over any cracks that might have formed while baking so that the pineapple topping does not seep through into the base.

 Topping

-Bake in a preheated 350F degree oven for 30-35 minutes or until set and golden.
+Bake in the preheated 350F degree oven for 30-35 minutes or until set and golden.
 A clear indication of doneness is when you see the sides starting to brown.
 Cool and cut into squares.

 Comments